 photo: Samson L. via Yelp

-For more iconic NYC sights, stroll uptown and east to Rockefeller Center.
+For more iconic NYC sights, stroll uptown on Fifth Avenue and don’t forget to hit Rockefeller Center.
 Home to the famous tree and skating rink during the holidays, it’s worth a trip any time of the year.
-It’s also home to some retail diversions the kids may enjoy, namely, the new American Girl Place and a LEGO store.
+It’s also home to some retail diversions the kids may enjoy, namely, the new American Girl Place, a LEGO store and the brand-new FAO Schwarz store, which just opened in late 2018.
 If you’ve got book lovers in your crew, don’t miss a chance to pop into Posman books for great reads and more.

 photo: David Carroll via Flickr